metosin/spec-tools/docs/01_coercion.md

 ## Web-libs using spec-tools

 You can plug-in spec-based coercion easily into any Clojure web app.
 To get more batteries, you can pick any of the pre-integrated solution from the list below.
-They provide tools for transparent parameter & response validation based on content-negotiation, extraxt JSON Schema / Swagger documentation out of specs and more:
+They provide tools for transparent parameter & response validation based on content-negotiation, extract JSON Schema / Swagger documentation out of specs and more:

 * [Reitit](https://github.com/metosin/reitit), fast data driven routing for Clojure/Script.
 Supports single-page-apps, Ring and Pedestal/Interceptors.
 The reference implementation for spec-tools based coercion.
 * [compojure-api](https://github.com/metosin/compojure-api) sweet routing macros for the JVM.